 ●Patients with grade 2 or higher pneumonitis should have their drug withheld and be treated using corticosteroids with close follow-up.
 Additional immunosuppression may be used in patients with worsening of pneumonitis, although the benefit of this approach is uncertain.

 Clinical presentation and diagnosis — Typically, hypophysitis is manifested by clinical symptoms of fatigue and headache.
-The diagnosis is established by low levels of the hormones produced by the pituitary (adrenocorticotropic hormone [ACTH], thyroid-stimulating hormone [TSH], follicle-stimulating hormone [FSH], luteinizing hormone [LH], growth hormone [GH], prolactin).
+The diagnosis is established by low levels of the hormones produced by the pituitary (adrenocorticotropic hormone [ACTH], TSH, follicle-stimulating hormone [FSH], luteinizing hormone [LH], growth hormone [GH], prolactin).
 (See "Clinical manifestations of hypopituitarism".)

-Laboratory findings differentiate hypophysitis from primary adrenal insufficiency (manifested by low cortisol or inappropriate cortisol stimulation test and high ACTH) and primary hypothyroidism (manifested by low free thyroxine [T4] and high TSH).
-The diagnosis of hypophysitis is also supported radiographically by enhancement and swelling of the pituitary gland (image 1) [56,57].
+Laboratory findings differentiate hypophysitis from primary adrenal insufficiency (manifested by low cortisol or inappropriate cortisol stimulation test and high ACTH) and primary hypothyroidism (manifested by low free T4 and high TSH).
+The diagnosis of hypophysitis is also supported radiographically by enhancement and swelling of the pituitary gland (image 1) [64,65].

 In most patients, however, long-term supplementation of the affected hormones is necessary due to secondary hypothyroidism (treated with levothyroxine) or secondary hypoadrenalism (treated with replacement doses of hydrocortisone, typically 20 mg each morning and 10 mg each evening).
 In some cases, patients can be successfully weaned from replacement steroids over time .
 (See "Treatment of hypopituitarism".)

-Adrenal insufficiency — The most critical endocrinopathy is adrenal insufficiency, which can cause dehydration, hypotension, and electrolyte imbalances (hyperkalemia, hyponatremia), and constitutes an emergency.
+Adrenal insufficiency — The most critical endocrinopathy is adrenal insufficiency, which can cause dehydration, hypotension, and electrolyte imbalances (hyperkalemia, hyponatremia) and constitutes an emergency.
+Adrenal insufficiency is rare and has been reported in 0.7 percent of patients treated in randomized clinical trials .

 When an adrenal crisis is suspected, intravenous corticosteroids and immediate hospitalization is warranted.
 Consultation with an endocrinologist, aggressive hydration, and evaluation for sepsis are also critical.
 (See "Clinical manifestations of adrenal insufficiency in adults" and "Treatment of adrenal insufficiency in adults".)